Eforen/Snake/kanban.md

 * Kill Snake on Self

 ### Next Commit

-# Testing
+* Create Apple Objects that will "feed" the snake
+* Use Waighted apple gen
 * When Head hits apple inc the snake length
 * Impliment Poison Apple
 * Normal Apples Decay into Rotting at 100 Steps (~10 sec) 210-100
 * Rotting Apples Decay into Poison at 10 Steps (~1 sec) 110-100
 * Poison Apples Decay away at 100 Steps (~10 sec) 100-0

+# Testing
 * Impliment Golden Apples Probably random time from half a second to 3 seconds to change to normal apple gives 2 segments
 * Make golds worth 5 points not just the 3 they make you grow
 * Don't allow an apple to be placed closer to the head then 6 blocks

 # Doing
-* Create Apple Objects that will "feed" the snake
-* Use Waighted apple gen

 # Todo
+* [Bug] Body no longer causes death
 * Show Score somewhere maybe the title bar
 * Pause on escape
 * Go from Game Over Screen to Title screen when Space is pressed